nim2rod/multi-user-code-learning-server/README.md

 - This repository is the Server side, using Node.JS with Express, using RestAPI and micro services for the abilty to maintain and expend the app easily.
 - Socket.IO- Using Socket.io package package for real-time connections between multiply users.
-- Vue.JS with Vuex state management  - Client side
+- Vue.JS with Vuex state management and Vite dev environment - Client side
 - MongoDB Atlas Database - database.
 - Render - deploy and host for the site.
 - Link to live project:  https://js-hint-proj.onrender.com/